TeselaGen/teselagen-manual/chp/chp5/chp5_4.md

 Another tool available to you is the digestion simulator.
 This will simulate the results of a gel digest on our sequence with the selected enzymes.
 The interface to the digestion simulator is similar to the restriction enzyme manager.
 On the left you have a list of enzymes that are available to simulate digestion with, and on the right there is a list of enzymes that are currently being used to simulate the digestion.
 As in the enzyme manager, you can change lists and search through available enzymes.

 After simulating a digestion with a group of enzymes, you will see the results of the digestion in this right panel.
 These results will show the expected bands corresponding to each cut site.
-If you mouse over a band, you will see the name of the enzyme responsible of the cut site.
+If you mouse over a band, you will see the name of the enzyme responsible for the cut site.
 You can also change the ladder to be used.

 ###### Other tools